 Fig. 2.
 Linkage of GHG-reducing technologies for efficient resource use and less environmental load Development of agricultural technologies for reducing greenhouse gas emissions and climate-related risks in developing countries GHG emissions caused by agricultural activities account for about 14% of all GHGs from human activities, with methane (CH4) and nitrous oxide (N2O) comprising half of human-related emissions from the agricultural sector.
 Therefore, it is critical to develop agricultural technologies for reducing GHG emissions and for minimizing potential negative economic impacts to farmers.
 As for mitigation methodology, we will conduct researches in three areas.
 First, we will improve the alternate wetting and drying (AWD) technique in view of the increased number of farmer-practitioners in the Mekong Delta.
 The AWD method enables farmers to save irrigation water in paddy fields and reduce methane emission at the same time.
 More precisely, we will integrate various techniques, for example, by making better use of underutilized local materials and incorporating it into the AWD technique.
-Second, we will improve the biogas digester (BD) by identifying non-kitchen uses for the excess methane gas and by improving the design of the kitchen burner.
-Third, we will invent techniques to reduce GHG emissions from the livestock sector using presently underutilized local materials like rice straw in Thailand and Vietnam (Fig. 2).
-As for agriculture risk management for climate change adaptation, we will try three techniques as well.
+Second, we will invent techniques to reduce GHG emissions from the livestock sector using presently underutilized local materials like rice straw in Thailand and Vietnam (Fig. 2).
+Carbon sequestration in soil, which describes the absorption of atmospheric CO_2 into soils through plants, is estimated quantitatively in a tropical area by evaluating farmers' practices and the effects of organic matter input in long-term experimental fields in Thailand.
+As for agriculture risk management for climate change adaptation, we will try three techniques.
 First is the development and economic evaluation of adaptation measures to extreme weather events in the Bay of Bengal Region.
-To build high and long embankments for food prevention is not feasible in developing countries; therefore, the adoption of a weather index insurance scheme for agricultural products is being considered as a promising and practical measure to protect farmers in disaster-prone areas (Fig. 3).
-Second is the development of the Weather-Rice-Nutrient Integrated Decision Support System (WeRise).
+To build high and long embankments for flood prevention is not feasible in developing countries; therefore, the adoption of a weather index insurance scheme for agricultural products is being considered as a promising and practical measure to protect farmers in